 You can go through our XTB review for additional insights.

 3# Plus500 – Ideal for a demo account (Plus500 CFD)

 Plus500 at a glance

-Plus500 is an online broker offering a wide range of financial products, including forex, indices, shares, commodities, options, ETFs, and cryptocurrencies.
+Plus500 is an online broker offering a wide range of financial products, including CFDs on Forex, Cryptocurrencies, Stocks, Commodities, ETFs, Options, and Indices.
 It is available in over 50 countries and is listed on the London Stock Exchange.
-It is regulated by many top-tier regulators like the FCA, FSCA, ASIC, CySec, and FMA.
+It is regulated by many top-tier regulators like the FCA, FSCA, ASIC, CySEC, and FMA.

-The platform is easy to use, responsive, and you can start testing the features by opening a demo account.
-Their spreads are low, and they offer accounts in 16 currencies, including USD, EUR, and GBP, but they charge a $10 monthly fee following 3 months with no activity.
+The platform is accessible, responsive, and you can start testing the features by opening a demo account.
+Their spreads are low, and they offer accounts in 16 currencies, including USD, EUR, and GBP, but they charge a $10 monthly fee following three months with no activity.

 You can read our Plus500 review for further details.

 Trading 212 is an online broker with two distinct services: Trading 212 Invest and Trading 212 CFD.
 Both allow you to invest in stocks, ETFs, and CFDs on several asset types, but with different exposure sets (non-leveraged vs. leveraged).
 For example, Trading 212 CFD allows you to enhance your financial exposure and leverage your positions up to 30x the funds available in your account, but at relatively wider spreads than in Trading 212 Invest.
 Base currencies available are: USD, EUR, GBP, CHF, RON, PLN, SEK, NOK, and CZK.
 New users also get one free share of up to €100 by using the code IITW.

 To know more about Trading212 you can check our review.